EIN 91-0575950

 Program areas at Jewish Federation of Greater Seattle

-Israel and world jewry - the projects the Federation funds overseas provide food for the hungry, health care for the sick, and support for israeli immigrants in crisis.
-Through funding of the Jewish agency for israel (jafi) and the joint distribution committee (jdc), the Federation serves the global Jewish community.
-The Federation helps individuals make meaningful connections to israel through its teen israel scholarships, honeymoon israel Seattle, young adult israel education, and community lectures in the puget sound region.
+Israel and world jewry: the projects the Federation funds overseas provide education, food for the hungry, health care for the sick, and support for israeli immigrants in crisis.
+Through funding of the Jewish agency for israel (jafi), the american Jewish joint distribution committee (jdc), american friends of leket israel, the ethiopian national project (enp), tech-career, shaharit, yemen orde/impact israel, and selah, the Federation supports the global Jewish community.
+The Federation helps area community members make meaningful connections to israel through its israeli emissaries program, teen israel scholarships, the honeymoon israel Seattle program, and lectures on israel and american jewry in the puget sound region.

 Who funds Jewish Federation of Greater Seattle